docker/docker-bench-security/README.md

 ![Docker Bench for Security running](img/benchmark_log.png)

 The Docker Bench for Security is a script that checks for dozens of common best-practices around deploying Docker containers in production.
-The tests are all automated, and are inspired by the [CIS Docker Benchmark v1.2.0](https://www.cisecurity.org/benchmark/docker/).
+The tests are all automated, and are based on the [CIS Docker Benchmark v1.3.1](https://www.cisecurity.org/benchmark/docker/).

-The list with all tests is available [here](tests/TESTS.md).

 We are making this available as an open-source utility so the Docker community can have an easy way to self-assess their hosts and docker containers against this benchmark.